-Our analysis uses the output of a high-resolution climate simulation carried out with a RCM over Europe for the period 1500-1990.
-The RCM consists of a climatic version of the meteorological regional model MM5.
-This simulation is driven at its boundaries by the Global Circulation Model
+Our analysis uses the output of a high-resolution climate simulation carried out with a RCM over the Europe for the period 1501-19901500-1990.
+The RCM consists of a climatic version of the meteo-rological regional model MM5.
+This simulation is driven at its boundaries by the Global Circulation Model (GCM) ECHO-G. The horizontal model resolution is 45 km and its domain covers Europe almost entirely (see Figure Fig. 1).
+This nesting setup is referred hereinafter as MM5-ECHO-G. Both models are driven by identical reconstructions of several external forcings to avoid physical incon-

-- 120 regional model MM5.
-This simulation is driven at its boundaries by the Global Circulation Model (GCM) ECHO-G. The horizontal model resolution is 45 km and its domain covers Europe almost entirely (see Fig. 1).
-This nesting setup is referred hereinafter as MM5-ECHO-G. Both models are driven by identical reconstructions of several external forcings to avoid physical inconsistencies: greenhouse gases, Total Solar Irradiance (TSI) and the radiative effect of tropical volcanic events. - 125 This simulation is described in detail by Gómez-Navarro et al. (2013), including a discussion of the skill of the model MM5-ECHO-G in reproducing the European climate against gridded observational precipitation and temperature data sets.
+- 135 sistencies: greenhouse gases, Total Solar Irradiance (TSI) and the radiative effect of tropical volcanic events.
+This simulation is described in detail by Gómez-Navarro et al. (2013), including a discussion of the skill of the model MM5-ECHO-G in reproducing the European climate against gridded observational precipitation and temperature gridded datasetsdata sets.
 Results of this validation indicate an added value with respect to the driving GCM.
-However, there are still deviations between the regional simulation and the observations.
+However, there are still deviations between - 140 the regional simulation and the observations.
 Prominent problems relate to the divergent 20th century temperature trends.
-Gómez-
+Gómez-Navarro et al. (2013) argued that this could originate from missing anthropogenic aerosol forcing in the simulation, which is an important factor with a potential net cooling effect, especially in the second half of the 20th century (Andreae et al., 2005).
+Furthermore, the driving simulation with ECHO-G simulates a strong positive trend in the North Atlantic Oscil- - 145 lation (NAO) index under anthropogenic forcing, which is absent in the observations.
+This leads to a negative trend in winter precipitation in southern Europe and a positive trend in near surface air temperature (SAT) SAT over Northern Europe.
+These disagreements have two potential and complementary explanations.
+On the one hand, the missing aerosol forcing could explain part of the circulation trend (e.g. Booth et al., 2012).
+On the other hand, much of the NAO variability is related - 150 to internal variability (Gómez-Navarro and Zorita, 2013), so the disagreement between model and observations could a priori expected in the NAO index, regardless of the forcing employed.